aldaris/opensso/qatest/README.txt

 3.4 A file called logs is generated undet QATEST_HOME.
 This contains all the output from the debug statements set in the source code.

+%% 4 Authentication module test execution

+4.1 Go to QATEST_HOME/xml/authentication and configure the attribute value for the give modules, in their respective data files.
+For eg for LDAP auth module, the datafile name is LDAPTestData.
+This contains attributes and values, which are required to create the module instance.

+4.2 Go to QATEST_HOME/resources/authentication and configure the values defined in the authenticationTest.properties file.

+%% 5 Issues

+5.1 Current authentication module testcase execution overwrites the reports generated using testng.
+This is an issue in testng and we are working to resolve it.
+Hence the report shows execution results for the last executed authentication module.